 Venice with Kids: 12 Top Things to Do

-It would be hard to find a city that is more visually exciting than Venice, so you're starting off with a big advantage.
-Because every turn in the street brings a new series of colorful houses, fanciful architecture, or boat-filled canals, there is always something to grab kids' attention-even for families with children of different ages.
+It would be hard to find a city that is more visually exciting than Venice, so you're starting off with a big advantage if you're visiting with children.
+Because every turn in the street brings a new series of colorful houses, fanciful architecture, or boat-filled canals, there is always something to grab kids' attention – even for families with children of different ages.

 It's hard not to get a sense of place in a city where everything is so different: streets are water, crosswalks are bridges (and sometimes gondolas), cars and buses are boats, windows are rarely square, and the buildings are every color of the rainbow.

 The very differentness of Venice asserts itself in every experience, so abandon the notion that travel here is about seeing a certain number of tourist attractions.
 There's no checklist to fill.
 Venice is the attraction, and the experience is everything.

 Find the best places to visit on your family travels with our list of the top things to do with kids in Venice.

 See also: Where to Stay in Venice for Families

 1. Tour the Grand Canal on the Vaporetto

 The best way to get a sense of Venice is by riding the length of the great waterway that sweeps through its heart in a giant reverse S. Linea Uno (Line 1) of the Vaporetto, Venice's public transportation system, runs the complete length of the Grand Canal from Piazza Roma to Piazza San Marco.